Last Update: 11/15/19

 2. Florida Con Man Pleads Guilty in Fraud Scheme of Home Loan Modification Scams

-Last week, Vernell Burris, Jr. entered a plea of guilty to charges that he had conned people who were trying to get help in home loan modifications.
+Vernell Burris, Jr. entered a guilty plea to charges that he had conned people who were trying to get help in home loan modifications.
 Seems that Burris and his cronies ran a company they named “Home Owners Protection Economics Inc.” (HOPE, get it?) for over two years, and the entire set up was a fraud scheme to get stressed out and scared mortgage home owners to send them cash as they tried to save their homes with a home loan modification.
 Burris and his fellow grifters told their employees at HOPE to tell HOPE customers all sorts of lies, just to get home owners trying to qualify for a federal home loan modification to send in a fee to HOPE.
 The fees ranged from $400-$900 and (of course) had to be paid up-front before HOPE would “do” anything toward helping get the loan modification accomplished.
 Before they got shut down, Burris and his gang of thieves took in over $3 million from unsuspecting home owners trying to save their homes through loan modifications.

 3. Goldman Sachs Caught Telling Its People to Ditch All Home Loan Modification Applications